top of page

 A Database of Art Song by Women Composers

-The Kassia Database is a resource geared toward aiding singers, instructors of voice, pianists, researchers, and music lovers to discover and celebrate art song by women composers.
+The Kassia Database is a resource for musicians to aid in the discovery and celebration of art song by women composers.
 The database includes songs from the Baroque period through the 21st century, and have been categorized by level, voice type, language, composer, and composer dates.
 Related information includes range, tessitura, piano accompaniment, vocal line, and links to available scores.
 The analysis is intended for singers from beginning high school through the collegiate level and professional career.
 The database leads you to find the unique voices and expansive styles of each individual composer, with the hopes to increase performance and advocation of each woman's often overlooked works.

 To make the search for appropriate works in this vast genre more accessible, bring awareness to the talented composers who created them, and make the inclusion of these incredible works standard in the voice studio, performance hall, and beyond.